DeaJae/WooCommerce-Computer-Builder/README.md

 -Sorted Subcategories with Woocats, it will not show subcategory in menu, but will show products in them.<br>
 -Adding Tags, helpful if you list socket types, useful product info on these.<br>
 -Improve mini-cart updating.
 Not working with AJAX at the moment.
 Decided to push sidebar minicart usage to fix.<br>
--Removing lots of useless code and tidying up files.<br>
+-Removing lots of redundant code and tidying up files.<br>
 -CSS improvements<br>
 -FIXED categories are now able to be set from admin<br>

 <p>To see what it looks like and our process, have a look at our main site article: http://www.littleportitservices.co.uk/our-first-plugin/

+New version being worked on featuring more optimization for display/speed.
+CSS improvements and more features when I'm sure they work.
+Expected around July/August 2015.